Why online scams are on the rise in India – DW – 11/12/2024

 'Sorry, this was a scam'

-In 2022, an unsuspecting Shatabdi Biswas received an Interactive Voice Response (IVR) call which directed her to what she believed was the FedEx customer service.
+In 2022, an unsuspecting Biswas received an Interactive Voice Response (IVR) call, which directed her to what she believed was the FedEx customer service.

-They even gave her the correct details of her Aadhaar card — an identity document issued by the Indian government — which is linked with banking and other digital services.
+They even gave her the correct details of her Aadhaar card, an identity document the Indian government issues, which is linked with banking and other digital services.

-The fake officer directed Biswas not to speak with anyone else during the "investigation" and spun the web of a crime organization which stole other people's identities to smuggle goods to Taiwan.
+The fake officer directed her not to speak with anyone else during the "investigation" and spun the web of a crime organization that stole other people's identities to smuggle goods to Taiwan.

-Stories like Biswas' have grown very common.
+Stories like Biswas's have become common.
 Digital financial frauds saw a five-fold jump between March of 2023 and 2024, with money robbed amounting to about 14.57 billion rupees (roughly €162 million, $175 million), according to data provided by India's central bank.

 Why have scams taken India by a storm?